mrHeinrichh/mrHeinrichh/README.md

 # 💫 About Me:
 Hi there!
-I'm John Heinrich Fabros, a hybrid creative based in Taguig City.
+I'm John Heinrich Fabros, a hybrid creative based in Metro Manila.
 I bridge the gap between the artistic and technical worlds, working as both a Multimedia Artist and a Software Engineer.
 On the artistic side, I bring stories and ideas to life through videography, video editing, photography, and graphic design.
 I also have experience managing social media content.
 In my software engineering role, I leverage my technical skills in front-end and back-end development, along with database management, to build functional and engaging applications.

 ## 🌐 Portfolio Website
 You can check out my portfolio website [here](https://mrheinrich.vercel.app).